-Mojave Desert and Joshua Tree Road Drive Professional Review and Guide
+Mojave Desert and Joshua Tree Road Drive Professional Guide

 "This road winds through semiarid mountains in the region where the Mojave Desert, Great Basin and Colorado Plateau meet.
 Here, not far from Utah’s lowest point (Beaver Dam Wash, 2,350 feet, southwest of the Beaver Dam Mountains) is the northernmost place where Joshua trees grow in large numbers.
 In fact, 1,000 acres in this area have been designated a national landmark.
 The road also passes the Woodbury Desert Study Area, set aside for the birds, desert tortoises, rattlesnakes (watch your step!) and other desert life.
 You will want to stop to take in the fantastic views of the brilliant red cliffs in the distance as well as those of Zion National Park.